Saintpaulia ionantha (African Violet) Indoor Care, Common Problems and Solutions

 Light Requirements

-African Violet grows best in bright indirect light of about 10 hours per day.
-Do not expose the plant to direct sunlight as it can cause sunscorch marks on the leaves.
+African Violets thrive in bright indirect light of about 10 hours per day.
+Put the plant infront of a large, brightly lit window.
+Do not expose the plant to direct sunlight as it can cause scorching of the leaves; pale, down-curling leaves.

 Regularly turn the pot to ensure that the plant gets adequate light on all sides for uniform growth and prevent lopsided growth.